 Do you find the nbn™ rollout confusing?

 Don’t worry, you’re not alone.
-There is a lot of new terms and technology to come to grips with.
+There is a lot of new terms and technology, such as fibre optic cable, to come to grips with.
+Not to mention the number of internet providers out there claiming to offer the best download speeds and connection speed!

 Fixed-line nbn™ connection types

-The FTTP connection is considered to be the best nbn™ connection type because it is typically more consistent in its delivery of high-speed internet.
-This type of connection is unique because it has a fibre optic cable run directly to your premises.
+A Fibre to the Premises connection is considered to be the best nbn™ connection type because it is typically more consistent in its delivery of high-speed internet.
+This type of connection is unique because it has a dedicated fibre optic cable run directly to your premises.
+It also uses an nbn connection box inside your house – this is where you’ll connect your modem/router from your internet service provider.

 Want to check if you are on FTTP already?
 Here is a visual of the equipment setup:

-It is likely that at some stage in the future the copper cables used for FTTN connections will be replaced by fibre optic.
+It is likely that at some stage the copper cables used for FTTN connections will be replaced by fibre optic.

 The primary installation for an FTTB connection will be found in a secure cabinet in your building’s basement or communication room.
 From there, the nbn™ is delivered to your apartment via the cable infrastructure that is already present – be it copper in older buildings, or ethernet cables in newer installations.